-Canal+, operating in 25 African countries, has contributed over US\$1.5 million through media support and direct donations to malaria control efforts between 2021 and 2024.
+Canal+, operating in 25 African countries, has contributed over US\$1.5 million through media support and direct donations to malaria control efforts.
 In 2024, Canal+ Benin and Speak Up Africa signed a strategic partnership agreement to intensify awareness and prevention efforts.
 The Africa Cup of Nations campaign generated nearly US\$37 million in public relations value, amplifying malaria as a solvable challenge.
 This case exemplifies the power of private sector-media collaboration to shift public perceptions and catalyze systemic change.

-Spotlight on James Wallen - Health Advocacy Advisor, Speak Up Africa
+James Wallen - Malaria Coordinator, Speak Up Africa